mvdriel/php-crud-api2/README.md

         "title": "Adjusted title!"
     }

 This adjusts the title of the post.
-And the return value is the amount of rows that are set:
+And the return value is the number of rows that are set:

     1